ariavasulin/fentbot/docs/CHIP_MANIPULATION_PLAN.md

 1. Prompt user to move arm (via teleoperation) to corner (0,0) at safe height
 2. Press key to record joint positions
 3. Repeat for remaining 3 corners
-4. Compute interpolated positions for all grid cells
+4. Compute interpolated positions for all grid cells using bilinear interpolation
 5. Save calibration file

 **Output**: `config/grid_calibration.json`